Information on what happens if you've failed a subject and what next steps you should take.

 Failing a subject might also be an opportunity to review or change your course plan.
 Find out what options are available to make changes to your course.

-Assess why you failed a subject
+Assessing why you failed

 It is important to consider why you have failed a subject as this will help you to improve your study approach next semester and consider the impact on your academic progress.

 If you performed below expectations in an exam, it is important to revise your performance.
 Some departments, schools and faculties offer students the opportunity to have an exam review session.
 These discussions can help you understand your overall result; they are not an opportunity to request that your exam paper be re-marked or that your mark be adjusted.